Blog

 – Pope Emeritus Benedict XVI

-This is why that it is only through the eyes of faith that any kind of change makes sense to me.
-For this is a faith that is predicated on the notion that we must suffer through a death of sorts to receive new life.
+This is why any change makes sense to me only through the eyes of faith.
+This faith is predicated on the notion that we must suffer through death to receive new life.

 Therefore, places change.
 Relationships change.
 People change.
 I am changing.
 Thank God.

-For “changing” from this context seems to be more about the process of coming to see what is already true.
-It is the journey of seeing things clearer and in a new light.
+“Changing” from this context seems more about seeing what is already true.
+It is the journey of seeing things more transparent and in a new light.
 It is the transition from living in fantasy to reality.

-And although these changes can feel like death at times, especially due to our unhealthy attachments to things, the end result is always life.
+And although these changes can feel like death at times, mainly due to our unhealthy attachments to things, the result is always life.
 It is always good.

 It is always Love.